Fatigue

 Bacteria in the gut

-Research has shown that people with Crohn’s and Colitis who have fatigue seem to have a less diverse gut microbiome than people with Crohn’s and Colitis who do not have fatigue.
+Research has shown that people with Crohn’s or Colitis who have fatigue seem to have a less diverse gut microbiome than people with Crohn’s and Colitis who do not have fatigue.
 But although they may be linked, we do not know whether one causes the other.
-What we do know is that there is a direct link between the gut and brain.
+What we do know is there is a direct link between the gut and brain.
 This is called the gut-brain axis.
 Abnormal levels of gut bacteria have also been seen in other conditions that have fatigue as a main symptom, like chronic fatigue syndrome and depression.

 Muscle mass and strength

-• Ways to manage your fatigue
+Ways to manage your fatigue

 Check if you are having a flare-up